-This seminar is grounded in analytical issues: mostly Mozart, but also Haydn, Beethoven, and others.
+This seminar is grounded in analytical issues: mostly Mozart, but also Haydn, Beethoven, Schubert, and others.
 Most of our seminar time will be spent directly in analysis and interpretation-with score and by ear-although from time to time we shall also be discussing larger issues of methodology.
-The central aim is to develop the specific technique of sonata analysis proposed by Sonata Theory.
+The central aim is to develop the specific technique of sonata analysis proposed by Sonata Theory-as well as practicing and demonstrating ways in which Sonata Theory may be introduced in the classroom.

 In general, we shall proceed from an initial overview of expositions, exposition-types, and the differences involved with major- and minor-mode sonata analysis.
-Theories of rotation, development, recapitulation, and codas-as well as an investigation of different "sonata types," deformations, and multimovement shapes-will emerge throughout the seminar but will be of special concern in the second half.

-Normally, we shall be looking at from two to four movements during each seminar session.
+Theories of rotation, development, recapitulation, and codas-as well as an investigation of different sonata types, deformations, and multimovement shapes-will emerge throughout the seminar but will be of special concern in the second half.
+Normally, we shall be looking at from two to three movements during each seminar session.
 We shall sometimes also prepare for seminar sessions by investigating what others have written about the movements in question.